sharan-dce/coordination-pong/README.md

 There are two different networks (which consist of Convolutional, Dense and GRU layers) controlling the two paddles.
 They are made to cooperate by giving a negative reward to both when one of them leaves the ball.
 When we give different rewards, for instance x for the winning one and -1 for the losing one, by changing x from -1 to 1, we transition the system from coordination to competition (as given in the paper).
 In order to experiment with such rewards, simply change the rewards given in the Pong class.

 ## Running the script and opening Tensorboard
-Simply run train.py
+Simply run train.py <br/>
 The above code **automatically configures Tensorboard**.
 Tensorboard has been configured to bind with port 8010.
 If yours isnt free, change it in config.py.
-The console will print out a URL (local), simple open up that in your browser to check the progress.
+The console will print out a URL (local), simply open up that in your browser to check the progress.
 Tensorboard will show only one plot: the average number of hits over the last 30 episodes.